-The retro feel of Steve Chorney’s illustrated movie poster harks back to the culture of Hollywood in the 1960s.
+The retro feel of Steve Chorney’s illustration harks back to the culture of Hollywood in the 1960s.
 His poster for Leonardo DiCaprio’s character, Rick Dalton’s film Operation DYN-O-MITE can be spotted plastered around Hollywood at various locations featured in the film, including the old sixties venue the Aquarius Theatre pictured below.

 We recently asked Steve to reflect on his brilliant career…

 How did you find your style for illustration?
 Were movie posters an inspiration for you when you were young?

 Not really, I do not recall seeing many movies when young.
 I do recall a crazy Jack Davis poster for ‘It’s a Mad, Mad, Mad, Mad World’ in the 1960s.
 Being that Jack Davis’ comical work could be seen in MAD Magazine back then, it held my interest.
 My interest in the commercial arts at that time resulted from the Recording Industry and the art seen on record albums and the fantastic San Francisco concert Posters.

 What drew you to the tradition of illustrated movie posters?

 While working in Hollywood in an animation studio I began to notice movie poster art.
 The days of record album art had faded somewhat and the art seen on Movie posters began to take on a different new look.